 |

-Marks an area where a high number of accidents have occurred |
+Marks an area where a high number of accidents have occurred. |

 Used to warn of a downhill section with strong side winds that may

-cause a vehicle pulling a trailer to lose control |
+cause a vehicle pulling a trailer to lose control. |

-Winter sports
+sports

 along road

-Watch out for people and be aware that the road may not be salted or
+Watch for people on the road and be aware that the road may

-sanded |
+sanded. |

 |